Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 // Cooking maps breaks the SPARK deployment for some reason.

-// TODO: Localization
 // TODO: Modpreview
 // TODO: Mod description
 // TODO: Test everything with redscreens and check logs
-// TODO: fix DD Deploy targeting sending camera to hell
+// TODO: fix DD Deploy camera work

 Sitreps:
 Airborne Insertion:  Begin the mission with a single Resistance Militia spotter.
 All XCOM units are deployed via Dynamic Deployment.